 Answer questions and see how you rank against other players.Play Now

-Steven Spielberg was born on December 18, 1946, in Cincinnati, Ohio.
-An amateur filmmaker as a child, Spielberg went on to become the enormously successful and Academy Award-winning director of such films as Schindler's List, The Color Purple, E.T.: The Extra-Terrestrial and Saving Private Ryan.
-In 1994, he cofounded the studio Dreamworks SKG, which was purchased by Paramount Pictures in 2005.
+Born on December 18, 1946, in Cincinnati, Ohio, Steven Spielberg was an amateur filmmaker as a child.
+He went on to become the enormously successful and Academy Award-winning director of such films as Schindler's List, The Color Purple, E.T.: The Extra-Terrestrial and Saving Private Ryan.
+In 1994, he co-founded the studio Dreamworks SKG, which was purchased by Paramount Pictures in 2005.

 His films have explored primeval fears, as in Jaws (1975), or expressed childlike wonder at the marvels of this world and beyond, as in Close Encounters of the Third Kind (1977) and ET (1982).
 Spielberg has also tackled literary adaptations, such as The Color Purple (1985) and Empire of the Sun (1987).
 And audiences around the world were riveted by the continuing adventures of his daredevil hero, Indiana Jones, in such films as Raiders of the Lost Ark (1981) and Indiana Jones and the Temple of Doom (1984).
 Imaginative fantasy is dominant in his version of Peter Pan, Hook (1991), Jurassic Park (1993), and its sequel The Lost World: Jurassic Park (1997).